toolmantim/carlahackett.com/projects/03-creative-womens-circle/about.markdown

 # Creative Women’s Circle

-We were super excited to create a title page illustration for the upcoming second volume of the [Creative Women's Circle](http://www.creativewomenscircle.com.au/) book, [Conversations with Creative Women](http://www.creativewomenscircle.com.au/cwc-book/) due for relase in November 2013.
+[Creative Women's Circle](http://www.creativewomenscircle.com.au/) invited us create a title page illustration for the upcoming second volume of [Conversations with Creative Women](http://www.creativewomenscircle.com.au/cwc-book/), due for relase November 2013.

 Each title page is illustrated by a chosen Melbourne artist in their medium of choice.

-We were lucky enough to be invited to illustrate the title for the extremely talented Alischa Herrmann, who creates and prints beautiful things through her company [Bespoke&nbsp;Press](http://www.bespokepress.com.au).
+We produced this piece for the lovely Alischa Herrmann, a designer, printer and all-round awesome chick who runs [Bespoke&nbsp;Press](http://www.bespokepress.com.au).